dot-layer/blog/content/blog/2020-11-16-reproducibility-in-ml-my-tools/index.en.md

 - I will define "reproducible machine learning" and explain why it matters,
 - I will give three problems related to reproducibility that I've personally faced and explain why solving them is essential,
-- I will give solutions I've tried developing on my own to solve these problems and reasons why these solutions are not suited for the problem, and
+- I will give solutions I've tried developing on my own to solve these problems and reasons why these solutions are not suited for these problems, and
 - I will present the solutions I'm now using to solve these problems and the reasons behind these choices.

 ## Reproducible Machine Learning